quantumlib/Stim/doc/python_api_reference_vDev.md

 >
 > Args:
 >     name: The name of the operation's gate (e.g. "H" or "M" or "CNOT").
+>
+>         This argument can also be set to a `stim.CircuitInstruction` or `stim.CircuitInstructionBlock`, which
+>         results in the instruction or block being appended to the circuit.
+The other arguments (targets and
+>         arg) can't be specified when doing so.
+>
+>         (The argument name `name` is no longer quite right, but being kept for backwards compatibility.)
 >     targets: The gate targets.
 Gates implicitly broadcast over their targets.
 >     arg: A double or list of doubles parameterizing the gate.
 Different gates take different arguments.
 For
 >         example, X_ERROR takes a probability, OBSERVABLE_INCLUDE takes an observable index, and PAULI_CHANNEL_1
 >         takes three disjoint probabilities.
 For backwards compatibility reasons, defaults to (0,) for gates
->         that take one argument.
+>         that take exactly one argument.
 Otherwise defaults to no arguments.
 > ```

 ### `stim.Circuit.clear(self) -> None`<a name="stim.Circuit.clear"></a>